sinky/html5-screensaver-node-webkit/README.md

 ## Windows Screensaver
-Use "runscreensaver" as an Windows Screensaver. "runscreensaver" takes any command and runs it as a screensaver. https://github.com/sinky/runscreensaver
+Use "runscreensaver" as an Windows Screensaver. "runscreensaver" can be configured to run a command as screensaver. https://github.com/sinky/runscreensaver